- 8 Aug 2018

 Both the application and the EIA are available to the public.

 In circumstances where important issues are raised, Ministers can decide to hold a Public Local Inquiry before decisions are taken.
-Ministerial approval of a project includes deemed planning permission, and it authorises the developer to construct and begin operating the development within five years of the date of decision, subject to relevant conditions relating to environmental and other impacts.
+Ministerial approval of a project usually includes deemed planning permission, and it authorises the developer to construct and begin operating the development within five years of the date of decision, subject to relevant conditions relating to environmental and other impacts.

 Further information is available in the application process guide.
 Details of the fees charged are provided by the Electricity (Applications for Consent and Variation of Consent) (Fees) (Scotland) Regulations 2019.
-A ready reckoner spreadsheet tool has also been made available to aid the calculation of fees.
+A ready reckoner spreadsheet tool has also been made available to aid the calculation of application fees.

 Current legislation states notice of an application must be advertised: